 Normally, you could guess early to mid-September for that date and be pretty accurate, but things are up in the air with the iPhone 12 launch.
 This fall's iPhone release is rumored to be delayed.
 The more optimistic analysts expect Apple to push back the iPhone 12 launch a couple weeks, while some believe the delay could mean a November release for the new iPhones.
 It's likely that any change to the iPhone 12 rollout will impact when we get a final release for iOS 14.

 Until then, we'll always have the iOS 14 beta.
 During WWDC 2020, Apple made an iOS beta available to developers and promised a public beta in July.
-On July 9, Apple made good on that promise, rolling out the iOS 14 public beta.
+On July 9, Apple made good on that promise, rolling out the iOS 14 public beta; an update to the public beta just became available as well if you're using the public beta.
+Expect more updates between now and when the final version ships in the fall.

 iOS 14 beta: How to get it (and whether you should)

 The iOS 14 public beta is expected to be a lot more stable and user friendly than the beta developers have been working with.
+(In fact, the most recent beta update fixed a storage bug that had appeared in the original beta release.)
 But is it something you'll want to install on your iPhone right away?

 Our usual advice about Apple's betas remains in effect for iOS 14.
 While Apple generally releases pretty stable betas, they still feature bugs and showstoppers that could interfere with running the apps you rely on.
 In some cases, some apps won't even run on initial iOS betas, and that can be a problem if it's an app you depend on.